kangze/HangFire.ServiceFabric/README.md

 base on Hangfire@1.7.3

 # Installation
-- You must download all source code to local because of this project have not Publish To nuget.org,and add to your Service Fabric Solution.
+- You must download all source code to local because of project that have not publish to Nuget.org,
 - Create a Service Fabric Application with a Stateful Service that reference Hangfire.ServiceFabric.StatefulService Project.
 - Modifiy Stateful Service class make it inherit from HangfireStatefulService.
 ```